Otakumouse/stormshade/README.md

 * Done. **Run  the game**.

 # Tips / Troubleshooting
-* If text appear distorted or making you feel dizzy, you can turn that off by hitting SHIFT+F2, look for **CA** on the list of effects and toggle it off.
+* If text appear distorted or making you feel dizzy, press SHIFT+F2, look for **CA** on the list of effects and toggle it off.
 * If you are not a fan of film grain, you can also reduce it's intensity or turn it off by using the same steps above.
 Look for the **Film Grain** effect on the list.

 # Shader Setup